J0rgeSerran0/Pomodoro/README.md

 # Pomodoro
-Pomodoro Windows App developed in .NET Core 5
+Pomodoro Windows Forms App

+## Requires
+- Visual Studio 2019 Version 16.9
+- .NET Core 5.0

 ## Quick introduction about Pomodoro
 The *Pomodoro Technique* suggests you how to be more productive in your tasks.